AjaxGb/AllNightBBCode/README.md

 # All Night BBCode

-[*All Night Laundry*](http://www.all-night-laundry.com/) is a great webcomic (as you probably know if you're here), but its migration from the now-defunct MSPA Forums has left some broken BBCode in places.
-This userscript fixes it for the time being.
+[*All Night Laundry*](http://www.all-night-laundry.com/) is a great webcomic (as you probably know if you're reading this), but its migration from the now-defunct MSPA Forums has left some broken BBCode tags in places.
+This userscript fixes them.

 ## Installation